HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

 All Linux systems have a directory structure that starts at the `root directory`.
 The root directory is represented by a `forward slash`, like this: `/`.
 Everything that exists on your Linux system can be found below this root directory.
-Let\'s take a brief look at the contents of the root directory.
+Let's take a brief look at the contents of the root directory.

     [student@linux ~]$ ls /